 So, until the world reopens, let’s start building that community right here online.

-Share pics of your favorite projects in the gallery, ask a question on the forum, ‘friend’ and message other members to make connections.
+Share pics of your favorite projects in our Facebook group, or tag us on Instagram, Twitter or Pinterest to encourage other FixerSisters, ask a question on the forum, ‘friend’ and message other members to make connections.
 Get to meet your DIY Sisters near and far.

 Help build a community.